JHU-PL-Lab/odefa/README.md

 Sato
 =====

-_"You don't need to apologize for anything."_ - Asami Sato, _The Legend of Korra_
+_"I am so embarrassed.
+My name's Asami.
+Let me make this up to you somehow.
+Uh...how about I treat you to dinner?"_ - Asami Sato, _The Legend of Korra_

 **Sato**, the **S**ymbolic **A**nalysis **T**ypechecker for **O**defa, dynamically locates type errors during demand-driven symbolic execution.